fluxcd/notification-controller/docs/spec/v1beta2/receivers.md

 ### Gitea receiver

-The Gitea webhook works with the [Github receiver](#github-receiver).
+The Gitea webhook works with the [GitHub receiver](#github-receiver).
 You can use the same example given for the Github receiver.

 ### GitLab receiver